Primary Care Physician

 Knowledge, Skills, and Abilities

-1. Knowledge of the concepts and principles of case management services in behavioral health.
+• Knowledge of the concepts and principles of effective event planning, community organization and case management for populations served by Thrive Alabama.

-6. Ability to communicate effectively and maintain working relationships with people from diverse backgrounds.
+• Ability to communicate and maintain effective working relationships with people from diverse backgrounds.

-7. Ability to operate a vehicle and willingness to travel to satellite locations as needed.
+• Ability to operate a vehicle and willingness to travel throughout a 12-county service area.

 Software Access